simple-configuration-server/website/extensions/integration.md

    ```

 {: .note}
-As with error ids, it's advised to include your package name into
+As with error ids, it's advised to prefix the 'event_type' with your package
-the 'event_type' to prevent overlap with other extensions.
+name to prevent overlap with other extensions.

 To log to the application log, simply use the python logging module: